AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 Let's sanity check this.

 \defineTerm{Root Token (RT)}{
-  The typically sole network-level token required by blockchain protocols. e.g., Bitcoin has BTC, Ethereum has ETH, Polkadot has DOT, Cardano has ADA, Amaroo has ROO, etc
+  \emph{aka \textbf{Coin}}.
-}
+  The typically sole network-level token required by blockchain protocols. e.g., Bitcoin has BTC, Ethereum has ETH, Polkadot has DOT, Cardano has ADA, Amaroo has ROO, etc }

 Consider two blockchains (L and R) that are \emph{very} similar to Bitcoin.